-- The GIS Team is responsible for coordinating, conducting and communicating the results of geospatial projects addressing the Goals and Outcomes of the Chesapeake Bay Watershed Agreement. - The IT Team maintains the CBP computing infrastructure both LAN and specialized applications. - The Web/Creative Team directs the development of all Chesapeake Bay Program web products. - The Science Prioritization Team can verify whether a project fits an identified science priority.
+- The GIS Team is responsible for coordinating, conducting and communicating the results of geospatial projects addressing the Goals and Outcomes of the Chesapeake Bay Watershed Agreement. - The IT Team maintains the CBP computing infrastructure of both LAN and specialized applications. - The Web/Creative Team directs the development of all Chesapeake Bay Program web products. - The Strategic Science and Research Framework Team can verify whether a project fits an identified science priority.